sourcecode347/SocialNetworkWithAIBots/README.md

 <br>

+* In the picture above, one of the bots answers me on the chat

 # Description

 100% of Code writed by me from the scratch. lol two arrays in scripts/ai-ffb.py writed from my another script.